 What is the biggest client situation that had to be handled?

 A client had 2 domains and one website.
 One of the domains was getting an error because it wasn’t pointing to the right place.
 This client was dealing with both issues from question 1 above.
-I was unable to get any assistance from the old website person to fix it.
-I had to take extreme steps .. to establish a new account at a new registrar and have the 2 domains transferred so I could make the necessary changes.
+David was unable to get any assistance from the old website person to fix it.
+He had to take extreme steps .. to establish a new account at a new registrar and have the 2 domains transferred to make the necessary changes.
 Now the client has FULL control over their domains, email, and website.

 What are the most common objections from potential new clients?

 a) The client would prefer to do it themselves, but they don’t know where to start.
 Thats OK.
-I can provide classes that teach people how they can do it and how to get started.
+David can provide education that teach people how they can do it and how to get started.

 b) The client used someone in the past and had a bad experience.
-I don’t use contracts to lock people into a long term obligation.
-If they are not happy with my results, they can cancel at anytime.
+David doesn’t use contracts to lock people into a long term obligation.
+If they are not happy with the results, they can cancel at anytime.

-c) They think I’m expensive.
-I invite these people to do more research and get quotes from other website and social media people.
-They will find my prices are right in the middle.
-I try to stay affordable.
+c) They think its to expensive.
+David invites these people to do more research and get quotes from other website and social media people.
+They will find Flash Forward sites pricing is right in the middle.
+David trys to stay affordable.

 What is the biggest horror story you have heard?